WowLabz/tasking_backend/README.md

 For the custom pallet (tasking) we have:
 1. Used various Substrate provided traits like - `Currency`, `ExistenceRequirement`, `LockIdentifier`, `LockableCurrency`, `ReservableCurrency` and few more;
 2. Used the pre-existing pallets like `assets`, `balances` and `staking`;
-3. Implemented custom structs like `Task Details` and `Transfer Details`.
+3. Implemented custom structs like `TaskDetails` and `TransferDetails`.
 These in return are used for various functionalities like `create_task`, `bid_task`, `complete_task` and `approve_task`.
 A special transfer money function is only initiated once the task cycle gets completed and the escrow funds are released to the worker.

 All the below mentioned milestones are going to be an RFP response and this application is going to be fully public.